UX and the Importance of Web Accessibility

 With that in mind, the sooner a company embraces accessibility as a key value in creating a website or app, the sooner they’ll be recognized as a company that doesn’t neglect disabled users.
 They’ll get more traffic and, in turn, likely more conversions.
 Recognizing the importance of web accessibility is a win-win situation.

 Understanding the basics

 User accessibility is the practice of removing barriers from websites that could hinder functionality for users with sensory, physical, and cognitive disabilities.
 It includes things like adding closed captions to videos and making sure there is enough contrast between elements for users with vision disabilities.

 Why is it important to make a website accessible?

-The web is meant to work for all people, regardless of disabilities or impairments.
+The web is meant to work for all people, regardless of disabilities.
 When websites aren’t accessible, they cut off access to significant numbers of visitors.
 Web accessibility can also be a legal issue for companies who don’t comply with Web Content Accessibility Guidelines (WCAG).

 What is the definition of accessible design?

 Accessible design is the practice of removing barriers from websites that could hinder functionality for users with sensory, physical, and cognitive disabilities, including initiatives like ensuring adequate visual contrast for users with vision disabilities and adding closed captions to videos.